Corvusoft/restq/documentation/NETWORK-API.md

 ### Asterisk Resource

 This resource only accommodates the HTTP OPTIONS method.
-When probed it displays hardware load covering CPU, RAM, and number of workers (threads).
+When probed it displays hardware load covering CPU, RAM, and Threads via HTTP headers CPU, Memory, and Workers respectively.

 ```
 > OPTIONS /* HTTP/1.1